xikanfeng2/HCSIM/docs/man/hcsim-sim.md

-  --wgsim               Path to the executable "wgsim" fileexecutable (default: in $PATH) --bwa                 Path to the executable "bwa" file (default: in $PATH) --samtools            Path to the executable "samtools" file (default: in $PATH) --picard              Path to the "picard.jar" file (default: ./picard.jar)
+  --wgsim               Path to the executable "wgsim" fileexecutable (default: in $PATH) --bwa                 Path to the executable "bwa" file (default: in $PATH) --samtools            Path to the executable "samtools" file (default: in $PATH)
 ```